-It’s no easy task to pin down exactly the definition of “virtual assistant.”
-The term is most likely applied to a person who functions like a personal assistant, but does it online or virtually.
-However, the term gets used, and perhaps misused, to describe a variety of activities.
+It’s not easy to pin down exactly what a virtual assistant does, but most often, it's a term that's applied to a person who functions like a personal assistant but does it online or remotely.
+However, this title gets misused often.

-Sometimes business owners might hire an assistant who would take care of social media needs Virtual assistants could be asked to handle anything from acting as an off-site personal secretary to being a remote project manager for a business.
+Services may include administrative tasks like managing email, creative or technical skills like updating website content, or support services for business and personal needs.
+Sometimes, business owners may even hire an assistant to take care of social media management needs.
+Ultimately, virtual assistants can be asked to handle anything from acting as an off-site personal secretary to being a remote project manager for a business.

-Other positions, offered on task sites might be “assistant jobs” but not exactly virtual.
-For instance, companies such as TaskRabbit or Gigwalk or other micro job sites are an online way to connect people who need small tasks performed with those willing to perform them.
-However, these jobs are more often done in person--not virtually.
-So, these are not necessarily work-at-home jobs.
+Many positions on task sites may technically be assistant jobs, but they're not always virtual.
+For instance, companies like TaskRabbit, Gigwalk or other micro job sites can offer a way to connect people who need small tasks performed with those willing to perform them.
+However, these gigs are often done in person or are one-offs that are designed to be performed per project.
+Thus, they may not necessarily be a long-term work-at-home job.

 Additionally, there are home business “opportunities” for virtual assistants.
 Many of these are scams, so it's recommended to carefully examine them to ensure they're legitimate.
 Signs of a work-at-home scam include asking for your social security number, asking to accept or send money right away, providing a generic or too-good-to-be-true job listing, or having a questionable URL or company that has no true backing.
 For example, the brand may not even have a website or a phone number with someone you can talk to.

 Similarly, it's important to be wary of classes that will certify you as “virtual professionals."
 Legitimate virtual assistant home businesses were built by the hard work of their owners, so a class won't lead you to the right role.